 Penalties include jail or prison time, fines, and paying back the money taken from a person or company.

 Corporate fraud is sometimes considered the most complex white-collar crime.
-It can run through large corporations or government organizations, span countries, and involve millions — or even billions — of dollars.
-Crimes at this scale can affect the economy, change investor patterns, and bring significant losses to employees and investors.
+It can run through large corporations or government organizations, span countries, and involve millions or billions of dollars.
+Large-scale crimes can affect the economy, change investor patterns, and bring significant losses to employees and investors.

-Crimes like this may have many moving parts, such as making false documents, keeping false records, falsifying reports and data, incorrect valuations, and numerous people playing in the scheme.
+Such crimes may have many moving parts, such as making false documents, keeping false records, falsifying reports and data, making incorrect valuations, and having many people involved in the scheme.

-While most white-collar crimes have elements of these crimes, corporate fraud tends to be the most significant scale.
+While most white-collar crimes have elements of these crimes, corporate crime tends to be the most significant scale.

 Many white-collar fraud schemes start with an internal investigation.
 After a company is tipped off to possible illegal activity, they may call law enforcement officers to take over the criminal offenses.
 It would be best to speak to a lawyer as soon as you become aware of an investigation.
 A criminal defense attorney can help protect you before criminal charges are filed.

 If you have already been charged with a financial crime, a criminal defense lawyer can investigate your case and develop a legal defense strategy.
 Your attorney can also negotiate with prosecutors and law enforcement to reduce the criminal charges and help you avoid jail time.
 Find a criminal defense attorney who understands white-collar criminal law.

 Were You Arrested?

 Experienced criminal defense lawyers in our directory will protect your rights and defend your freedom.